fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 The entire project is now on your computer!

-Open your terminal make sure that you are in the project by running:
+1️⃣ Open your terminal make sure that you are in the project by running: `cd Your-First-Contribution`
-`cd Your-First-Contribution`

-Now open the `OurStory.txt` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).
+2️⃣ Open the `OurStory.txt` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).

 Here you will see the project which you will contribute to. 💪